anhr/customController/README.md

 	} ) );

 	//Example of extension version of using of customcontrollers.PlayController.
-The NumberControllerSlider was added into customcontrollers.PlayController also.
+	//The NumberControllerSlider was added into customcontrollers.PlayController also.
 	// gui.add function returns NumberControllerSlider.
 	var controllerPlay = gui.add( new customcontrollers.PlayController(  function ( controller ) {